synthline/tournament_tracker/README.md

 ## Requirements

-* Tracj games played and their outcome
+* Tracks games played and their outcome.
+* Multiple competitors play in the tournament.
+* Creates a tournament plan.
+* Schedules games.
+* A single loos eliminates a player.